8 Patterns in Collaboration

 The middle way is to recognize that there are certain patterns that tend to show up in collaboration and, if you can see and effectively leverage these patterns, then the collaboration will be both more efficient and more productive.
 In this series, we’ll share the 5 patterns that we believe you can harness and shape to help any collaboration work better.
 We hope these patterns help you think about how to lead your own collaborations more effectively.

-For our more detailed understanding of each of the 5 Patterns of Collaboration, see our article on each pattern below:
+For more details on each of the 8 Patterns in Collaboration, see below: